SampsonML/equinox_score_model/README.md

 The neural network architecture "ScoreNet" is located in models_eqx.py The loss function is defined in the training script train_script.py which takes in command line inputs for the image size to train on.
-Parameters are saved via pickling files and simply loading them in when needed.
-A template jobscript for use on the Princeton HPC Della is added.
+Weights and bias's are saved as PyTrees which can then be read in and loaded (see here: https://docs.kidger.site/equinox/api/utilities/serialisation/).

 ## Current results and functionality
 ScoreNet works well at removing visual artifacts such as ring patterns or multiple sources.
-An high score in absolute values indicates a pixel or pixel region is not consistent with the prior distribution p(x) (the training data) which here is large samples of single scoruce SCARLET models from the Subaru Hyper SUprime-Cam.
+An high score in absolute values indicates a pixel or pixel region is not consistent with the prior distribution p(x) (the training data) which here is large samples of single source SCARLET models from the Subaru Hyper SUprime-Cam.
 <img src="/images/score_runtests.png" height="400">